dm5tt/LD2415H_ReverseEngineering/README.md

  - The amplification stage can be changed to spit out a I and Q signal (instead of being used for two gain stages)
  - The antenna has a pretty high gain and the chip is using full 20dBm

+The downside is that it's not that cheap (30-40€).

 ## Hardware

 The board consists of a